Our Mission > Your Voice

 - Amend problematic Dodd-Frank provisions

-- Require a uniform definition of small mortgage lender
+- Require a uniform definition of small mortgage lender and small servicer

 Lower Cost of Mortgage Financing – Support actions that could immediately lower costs of mortgage financing through the GSEs:

 - Increasing risk sharing with the private sector to lower borrower costs and reduce taxpayer exposure

 RESPA-TILA Combined Disclosure – The August 1, 2015 effective date is also the seasonal peak of mortgage closings.
 This new compliance burden threatens significant negative impact on CMLA member companies.
 CMLA is advocating:

 - An extended implementation date

 - A one-year no-enforcement policy for missteps that occur as part of a good faith effort

 - A right-to-cure provision to allow lenders to cure good-faith mistakes in the combined disclosures with an appropriate power of attorney from the borrower